MohammadrezaMoeini/Numerical_Homogenization/README.md

 and comparison with analytical and experimental results."
 Mechanics of Materials 167 (2022): 104210.

+## Example 02: Square cell
+Run the Example02_SquareCell.py
+This script is the same as Example #1 but of the square cell.
+It also consists of a for loop to run for different geometrical parameters or element size (for the convergence study).

+## Example 03: Triangular cell
+Run the Example03_TriangularCell.py
+This script is also the same as the previuous lattice cells.
+It is for triangular cell having linearly elastic properties.

+**Notes**:
+- Comparing the effective properties of the square and triangular cells (Example #2 and #3) are published in:
+Moeini, Mohammadreza, Anne-Laure Ménard, Lingyu Yue, Maryam Hajizadeh, Mickael Begon, and Martin Lévesque.
+"Computationally efficient model to predict the deformations of a cellular foot orthotic."
+Computers in Biology and Medicine (2022): 105532.

 # Possible issues
 ## Abaqus version
 The cods were wrriten for Abaqus 6.14, and might have some issues for the higher version.